The Passionate Ones: Critical reception

 According to Metacritic, The Passionate Ones has a weighted average score of 89 out of 100, based on fifteen reviews.
 Pitchfork gave the album a score of 8.4/10, highlighting it as Best New Music.
-Writing for The Guardian, Katie Hawthorne described the album as “committed” and “full-hearted,” highlighting “9 2 5” as a “song of the summer” contender.
-NME also reviewed the record under the headline “welcoming and deservedly self-assured.”
+Writing for The Guardian, Katie Hawthorne described the album as "committed" and "full-hearted," highlighting "9 2 5" as a "song of the summer" contender.
+NME also reviewed the record under the headline "welcoming and deservedly self-assured."
+In December 2025, Paste Magazine named The Passionate Ones the best album of 2025.